top of page

 “[Y]ou recognise and serve Jesus and Mary in all and each of your sacred charges”

-The nurses often would have had a tough time recognising Jesus and Mary in the destitute, the alcoholic, often hostile, dirty, perhaps criminal slum dwellers of Sydney through World War 1, the Spanish flu, the Depression and beyond.
-The cash-strapped nurses, who never charged for their services and did it all for love, sometimes might have to walk for 5 or 6 miles each way to attend their charges, as they couldn’t always afford tram fares.
+There would have been challenges in recognising Jesus and Mary in the destitute, alcoholic, often hostile, dirty, perhaps criminal, slum dwellers of Sydney through World War 1, the Spanish flu, the Depression and beyond.
+The cash-strapped nurses, who never charged for their services and did it all for love, sometimes walked five or six miles each way to attend their charges, as they couldn’t always afford tram fares.
 And they walked into those slums alone, not in pairs.
 Tough stuff indeed.

 Comments